Intuitionistic type theory: Σ type constructor

-It is important to note here that the value of the first term, $n$, is not depended on the type of the second term, ${\mathbb R}$.
+The value of the first term, $n$, is not dependent on the type of the second term, ${\mathbb R}$.

 Σ-types can be used to build up longer dependently-typed tuples used in mathematics and the records or structs used in most programming languages.
 An example of a dependently-typed 3-tuple is two integers and a proof that the first integer is smaller than the second integer, described by the type: